7 Generalization

 • Independent: A data point doesn’t reveal the ground truth of another data point.
 The X-ray data are no longer independent if a patient appears multiple times.
 Sampling one X-ray of a patient reveals information about other X-rays of the same patient.

-IID is a typical assumption in statistical learning theory, but also when we randomly split data for generalization purposes we implicitly have this assumption.
+IID is a typical assumption in statistical learning theory, but also when you randomly split data for generalization purposes you implicitly make this assumption.
 IID is restrictive and real-world data often violates it.
 Some examples:

 • Store sales over time are not IID.